warrickball/steve/README.md

     python3 steve.py lc zet phe

+You should get the TESS lightcurve for ζ Phe.
+There's data from the nominal and extended mission, separated by a long gap.
+You can zoom in or restrict the time range to the nominal mission data from the command line with e.g.

+    python3 steve.py lc zet phe --t-max 1400

+Also
-You should get the (beautiful!)
-TESS lightcurve for ζ Phe.
-Also notice that wherever you ran `steve`, you now should have a file called `zet_phe.npy`.
+notice that wherever you ran `steve`, you now should have a file called `zet_phe-tess-spoc-120.npy`.
 This a crude cache file so that `steve` doesn't have to keep querying MAST.¹ You can control where these are put using the `--cache-dir` option.